 Anesthesiology Services

-The anesthesiology services at the ASCW are provided by the physicians of CareMount Medical Group, PC.
+The anesthesiology services at the ASCW are provided by the physicians and certified nurse anesthetists of Optum Medical Group, PC.
 The anesthesiologists are all Board Certified and experts in ambulatory and regional anesthesia.
 The ASCW routinely provides care for pediatric patients.
 Many of the anesthesiologists are fellowship-trained and Pediatric Anesthesia Board Certified.

 Anesthesiologists are physicians who have completed a four year residency training program in the study of anesthesiology after graduating from medical school.
 Some anesthesiologists pursue additional subspecialty training (e.g., pediatric anesthesia, regional anesthesia) by completing a fellowship after completing the residency training.